laboressolis/text-rpg-game/README.md

 How did I fix it?
 I was to lazy to rework the skill system to add a 'class' id... so I just made different json files for different classes and returned differnet skill tree depending on the player's class.
 - **[21:11:2023]:** Well Well Well...*sign*..
-I forgot skills would cost mana or stamina... ￣へ￣
+I forgot skills would cost mana or stamina... ￣へ￣ How did I fix it?
+Added the mana and stamina id to skill data...
+(I already made the function while accounting for mana and stamina but didnt add it the skill data :/)